Brayman30/AI-P/README.md

 It's a simple shell script which installs many things, including the following:

  - Nano
  - Firefox
- - VSCodium (An Open source version of vsCode)
+ - VSCodium
  - Discord
  - GParted
  - GIMP
  - Thunar
  - Python
  - qBittorent
  - Timeshift
  - rclone
 ## How do I use it?
 Simple*...